 Long-term New Mexico residents would not be surprised to encounter livestock on a rural road in the middle of the night, while tourists may drive off the road in shock.

-These unique features present challenges to any driver, but they can present a dangerous hazard to semi-truck drivers and the cars in their paths.
+These unique features present challenges to any driver, our Albuquerque truck accident attorney says, but they can present a dangerous hazard to semi-truck drivers and the cars in their paths.